-In Québec to hunt with a firearm you need to get a hunter's certificate.
+In Québec to hunt with a bow or a crossbow you need to get a hunter's certificate.

-The code "F" on the back of the certificate gives you the right to hunt with a rifle, shotgun, muzzleloader or an air gun.
+The code " ${\bf A}$ " on the back of your hunter's certificate gives you the right to hunt with a bow or a crossbow.